ThemezerNX/Layouts/README.md

 -   A piece value json always requires a corresponding png.
 This png is an overly.
 The overlay must be made from the layout with only the piece it is for active.
 File names must **always** match.
 -   For a single value (toggle): the value file name does not matter (although they must still match) as it becomes a toggle with the 'Piece Title'
 -   For a dropdown: the values filenames _do_ matter.
 Every value file name will be an entry in the dropdown.
 -   When a pull request is merged the `uuid` field is automatically added to the `[value].json`.
-You must never edit this!
+You must never add/edit this yourself!

 **Pull requests not meeting the requirements won't be merged (right away).**